PeteHaitch/SparseSummarizedExperiment/README.md

 sparse genomic data.
 The API (and, indeed, much of the infrastructure) is based on the [_SummarizedExperiment_ Bioconductor package](http://bioconductor.org/packages/SummarizedExperiment/).

-Fair warning, there is currently zero documentation or unit tests for this package (I will add these if I think the experiment is a success).
+Fair warning, while the package is now reasonably stable with most functionality documented and ever-improving test coverage, the final API is not locked in.

 ---